MohamedAli25/Mancala-Game-Using-AI/Readme.md

 # How to use:
-* run the exe: /main.exe  : can be found directly in the repo folder or the .zip on lms with the name main.exe
+* run the exe: [a relative link](main.exe)  : can be found directly in the repo folder or the .zip on lms with the name main.exe
 * choose the game mode:
             ![This is a alt text.](/images/game_mode.png "Choosing game mode.")